ursetto/stability-infrastructure/00-readme.txt

     git clone git://github.com/ursetto/stability-infrastructure.git
     git checkout -b stability/4.8.0 4.8.0

+**FIXME** This will change a little if stability branch already exists

 I prefer to use `origin` as a read-only copy and set up remote `call-cc` as writable, to avoid accidents.
 The upload examples assume remote `call-cc` exists.